 Today TV networks offer to viewers mass of different program content.
-In the past zapping was the only way of navigating trough the jungle of TV channels.
+In the past zapping was the only way of navigating trough the jungle of TV channels or services.
 Nowadays, the nature of content search has changed.Viewers prefer to pick from a list of content instead of zapping and recognizing the current content.
 Therefore viewers require to have a sorted list with user selectable content type (film, sport, education,..), to have the possibility of setting reminders on upcoming desired content or even set an event triggered local recording for watching the content later, at a moment when it will more convenient to watch.

 The Electronic Program Guide (EPG) was developed for this purpose.
 On one side, it is a data service next to audio and video components and is an added value for the television service provider.
 On the other side, it is the basic required functional block that the TV set or set-top-box shall offer to the viewer.
 In general EPG provides an on-screen information about the current and following emitted content, as well as scheduled program content up to 63 days in advance.
 This is only in theory.
 In practice no network operator offers an EPG for more than a week ahead.
 Any longer will be not practical, neither useful.
 On one side the digital receiver has a limited amount of memory for storing large amount of content based metadata, which causes a buggy response and on other side the distribution system has a limited channel capacity to transmit large amount of content based metadata.
 This means, a compromise is usually the right and valuable solution.